junxit/us-congress-bills-119/bill.md

 ## § 1.
 Short title

-This Act may be cited as the “Mining Regulatory Clarity Act of 2025”.
+This Act may be cited as the “Mining Regulatory Clarity Act”.

 ## § 2.
 Hardrock mining mill sites

-- **(a)** *Multiple mill sites* Section 2337 of the Revised Statutes (30 U.S.C.
+- **(a)** *Multiple mill sites* Section 2337 of the Revised Statutes of the United States (30 U.S.C.
 42) is amended by adding at the end the following:
   > - **(c)** *Additional mill sites*
   >   - **(1)** *Definitions* In this subsection:
   >     - **(A)** *Mill site* The term mill site means a location of public land that is reasonably necessary for waste rock or tailings disposal or other operations reasonably incident to mineral development on, or production from land included in a plan of operations.